How to Migrate Hosting from Godaddy to Cloudways

 Change A (IP Address) Records:

 First, access your Cloudways Account to get your New IP Address.
+This is the same Public IP Address that we used for the Migrator Plug-in.

 Now in Godaddy, click on Domains and then DNS Management.